emezac/showrunner/README.md

 bin/rails db:seed
 ```

 The seed creates a sample dry-run project.
 It is demonstration data, not part of the production pipeline contract.
+Seeding is optional because the web controller creates its local demo account and user on first access.

 ## Running the application